Giving up an animal is a difficult decision and HSSV has many programs to help keep your pet in your home. We're here to help you through the process!

 To help your pet make a good first impression and attract the attention of a potential adopter, we recommend you have your animal bathed and/or groomed before your appointment.
 A shiny coat, trimmed nails and a new haircut can not only help pets feel better, it can help them get adopted faster!

-Once in the shelter, all animals receive both a health and temperament assessment to determine their needs both in the shelter and in a new home.
+Once in the shelter, all animals receive both a health and behavior assessment to determine their needs both in the shelter and in a new home.
 Admission into HSSV is not a guarantee that your animal will go up for adoption, however, if they do not meet our health or safety requirements then every attempt is made to find the animal a home either through one of HSSV's rescue group or shelter partners.

 If your animal is not a candidate for our adoption programs and cannot be placed with another organization due to either medical or behavioral issues, you may choose to be notified.
 To find out more about your post-surrender options, please talk with our Intake team.